ESIPFed/Governance/ESIP Policies and Procedures/4.0 Human Resources/ESIP P&P 4.1 Employee Handbook.md

 within a reasonable amount of time.

 As a last resort, a staff member may take her/his complaint to the Board of Directors.
-The Board\'s decision constitutes the agency's final word on the matter.
+The Board's decision constitutes the agency's final word on the matter.

 **CONFLICT OF INTEREST**